Monty Python's Life of Brian: Belief and dogmatism

 According to Terry Jones, Life of Brian "is not blasphemy but heresy", because Brian contested the authority of the Church whereas the belief in God remained untouched.
 He goes on to mention that "Christ [is] saying all of these wonderful things about people living together in peace and love, and then for the next two thousand years people are putting each other to death in His name because they can't agree on how He said it, or in what order He said it."
-The dispute among the followers about the correct interpretation of a sandal, which Brian lost, is in the words of Terry Jones the "history of the Church in three minutes."
+The dispute among the followers about the correct interpretation of a sandal, which Brian lost, is in the words of Terry Jones the "history of the Church in three minutes".
 Kevin Shilbrack shares the view that you can enjoy the movie and still be religious.

 For the most part, lost in the religious controversy was the film's mockery of factional dogmatism among left-wing parties.
 According to John Cleese, an almost unmanageable number of left-wing organisations and parties was formed back then in the United Kingdom.
 He said that it had been so important to each of them to have one pure doctrine that they would rather fight each other than their political opponent.
 In the film, rather than presenting a common front as their organisational names should imply, the leader of the People's Front of Judea makes it clear that their hate for the Judean Peoples's Front is greater than their hate for the Romans.
 They are so caught up in constant debates that the "rather looney bunch of revolutionaries" indirectly accept the occupying forces as well as their execution methods as a fate they all have to endure.
 So, in the end, even though they have ample opportunity to rescue Brian, they instead leave Brian on the cross, thanking him for his sacrifice.

-Hardly mentioned in the discussion was the sideswipe at the women's movement, which started to draw a lot of attention in the 1970s.
+There is also a sideswipe at the women's movement, which started to draw a lot of attention in the 1970s.
 In accordance with the language of political activists, resistance fighter Stan wants to exercise "his right as a man" to be a woman.
 The group accepts him from that moment on as Loretta, because the right to give birth was not theirs to take.
 Also as a result from that, the term sibling replaces the terms brother or sister.